Property Value Appeals Board

 Hearing Procedures

 Hearings before the Board will be 15 to 20 minutes in duration depending on how many petitions are have received.
-The BoPTA Chair may extend the presentation period if the Chair feels the Board will benefit from the extension, and if the schedule allows.
+The PVAB Chair may extend the presentation period if the Chair feels the Board will benefit from the extension, and if the schedule allows.
 Petitioners will not address the Assessor’s staff or representative.
 Petitions are heard whether the petitioner requested to attend the hearing or not.

 Conference calls to the hearing will only be allowed in the event of a death which prevents the petitioner or their representative from appearing; or if the petitioner is a verified distance of more than 50 miles away from the Clackamas County Clerk’s Office.